-All public records are considered permanent unless destruction is authorized by a record schedule approved by the State Archivist or by law (1 V.S.A. § 317a).
-The term record schedule includes:
+Pursuant to 1 V.S.A. § 317a (Disposition of public records) all public records are considered permanent unless destruction has been authorized under a record schedule approved by the State Archivist or by law.
+The term record schedule means:

-- Any Agency-Specific Record Schedules (SRS) issued to a specific public agency.
+- Any Agency-Specific Record Schedules (SRS) issued by VSARA and approved by the State Archivist for a specific public agency.

-If still legally applicable, disposition orders issued by the former Public Records Advisory Board (PRAB), that have not yet been superseded by a record schedule may continue to be used.
+If still legally applicable, disposition orders issued and approved by the former Public Records Advisory Board (PRAB), that have not yet been superseded by a record schedule, may continue to be used.

-Public agencies wishing to update their record retention requirements must contact the Vermont State Archives and Records Administration (VSARA) and enroll in VSARA's Targeted Assistance Program (TAP).
-Public agencies may not develop or create their own record schedules and the Vermont State Archivist will not approve any schedules developed outside of the Targeted Assistance Program (TAP).
+Public agencies wishing to update their records management programs must contact the Vermont State Archives and Records Administration (VSARA) and enroll in VSARA's Targeted Assistance Program (TAP).
+Public agencies cannot develop or create their own record schedules and the Vermont State Archivist will not approve any schedules developed outside of the Targeted Assistance Program (TAP).

 Internal Policies & Procedures

-Public agencies are responsible for developing their own internal policies and procedures to assure that the requirements outlined in agency and general record schedules are being consistently applied across the agency.
+Public agencies are responsible for developing their own internal policies and procedures to assure that the requirements outlined in agency and general record schedules are being consistently and routinely applied across their respective agencies.
 Policies and procedures for records listed on any record schedule that need to be retained until obsolete must clearly state a specific retention requirement that best meets the agency’s legal and administrative needs.

-State agencies and departments have designated records officers and appointed records liaisons who are responsible for their agency’s records management program, including records retention.
-State employees should contact their respective records officers and liaisons for information about recordkeeping requirements.
+State agencies and departments have designated records officers and appointed records liaisons who are responsible for their agency’s respective records management program, including internal policies and procedures.
+State employees should contact their respective records officers and liaisons for information about their agency's recordkeeping requirements.
 Local agencies do not have designated records officers.